-(a) ISIN: []
+(e) Delivery:

-- (b) Common Code: [] - (c) Delivery: Delivery [against/free of] payment - (d) Intended to be held in a manner which would allow Eurosystem eligibility:
+Delivery [against/free of] payment

+(f) Intended to be held in a manner which would allow Eurosystem eligibility:

 [Yes.
 Note that the designation "yes" simply means that the Notes are intended upon issue to be registered with Interbolsa - Sociedade Gestora de Sistemas de Liquidação e de Sistemas Centralizados de Valores Mobiliários, S.A. in its capacity of securities settlement system and does not necessarily mean that the Notes will be recognised as eligible collateral for Eurosystem monetary policy and intra-day credit operations by the Eurosystem either upon issue or at any or all times during their life.
 Such recognition will depend upon satisfaction of the Eurosystem eligibility criteria]